 What are some examples of common questions students ask via text?

 How do I… (contact financial aid, get information about admissions, etc.); I want to participate in a field trip or program, or I can’t come to class today because… (sick, doctor’s appointment etc.).

 How has texting impacted the student/staff relationship?

-Students engage more with this platform and we can all check on the progress of a student.
+Students engage more with this platform.
+Also, we can all check on the progress of a student.

 What lessons have you learned from your texting program?

 Too many texts in a row can make students not respond as well.
-The conditional questions have great responses; check messages often.
+Also, conditional questions have great responses.
+Finally, check messages often.

 Students engage more and we can check on their progress.

 Connect with your students, prospects, and alumni at each stage of their educational journey.